0xPlatinum/Neoannophobia/README.md

 ![initialWin](https://user-images.githubusercontent.com/98354876/179838045-37d62a73-8d43-43bb-b196-10c7f60c2924.png)

 Well...
 That was easy.
 Our first win of many to come.
-So.
-We can add something to our notes; any time the day "31" shows up, we can instantly jump to December 31 and win that round.
+So, We can add something to our notes; any time the day "31" shows up, we can instantly jump to December 31 and win that round.
 Good to know, lets move forward.
 Our next prompt is January 12.
 No easy win this time, but lets try winning anyway.
 Im going to select a random month.
 Lets say, June.

 However, when i went to enter this date, I came back my connection terminated.
 We can now add something else to our notes: The ability to do this all manually wont be possible.